ericsallinger/chess-visualization/README.md

 - click the square that is named

 sorry if the layout doesn't work with your browser size - i haven't gotten to the flexbox section of my css class yet :]

+---
+run it locally however you know how - I use [Snowpack](https://www.snowpack.dev/tutorials/quick-start)